PhilReedData/HedgeMerge/README.md

 (_I am up to here so far with the code!_)

 ## Step 1 - refine characteristics
 1. Create MergedCharacteristics table.
-Keep company name, currency and fund name (until now, different field names for each source) as well as primary keys of Source and SourceFundID.
+Keep company name, currency and fund name (until now, different field names for each source) as well as primary keys of Source and SourceFundID and a selection of others.
+Read from both EurkeaCharacteristics and TASSCharacteristics to populate this table.

 2. Create standardized names for companies as a new column.
 Use method from old inherited code.